Unboxing LLMs > loading...

 Open Research Challenges

-– How can agents effectively monitor their own performance?
+• How can agents reliably monitor their own performance and limitations?

 Future Directions